huanyushi/huanyushi.github.io/_posts/2023/2023-06-06-electrostatic-field-between-intersecting-planes.md

 \end{align*}
 $$

-For the summation of k on the right side, it can be calculated directly
+For the summation of $k$ on the right side, it can be calculated directly

 $$
 \begin{equation*}